wikitongues/language-database/tauto/tauto.md

 We are defining an API to be used for creating and retrieving associations between given words in a language-agnostic context.
 The first use of this service will be the population and retrieval of language names.

-The API will expose a single resource: A reference.
+The API will expose a single resource, called a `Reference`.
 A reference has 4 components:

 - Sign
 - Domain